-We recommend that you complete this online plagiarism course before embarking on your project:
+We recommend that you complete this online plagiarism course early in the academic year:

 Avoiding Plagiarism

 At the end of the course there is a quiz to test your knowledge; if successful you can print out a certificate for your records.
 The course also provides an accessible source of information and advice about plagiarism.
 You should use it in conjunction with the advice on these pages.